Big Momma's House: Box office

 Big Momma's House was released on June 2, 2000, and became a surprise hit in its opening weekend in North America, making $25.6 million and becoming the second-placed film behind Mission: Impossible 2 at that time.
+Upon opening, it had the highest opening for a Martin Lawrence film, surpassing Life.
 The film itself would later go on to gross over $117 million at the US box office and just under $174 million worldwide.

-In Brazil, the film opened in second place behind Gladiator, making a total of $585,250.
+In the UK, the film premiered in second place behind Gladiator, collecting $1.2 million during its opening weekend.
+It would also rank second behind that film in Brazil, making a total opening gross of $585,250.
+The film opened in Australia in second place below Scary Movie with $901,000 from its first weekend.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 30% based on 82 reviews, and an average rating of 4.4/10.
+On Rotten Tomatoes, the film has an approval rating of 31% based on 80 reviews, and an average rating of 4.7/10.
 The site's critical consensus reads: "Big Momma's House is funny in some parts, but it is essentially a one-joke movie."
 On Metacritic, the film has a weighted average score of 33 out of 100 based on 27 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times, while admitting to laughing at many of the jokes, also felt there were tasteless moments, thinking it could be "redeemed by comedy", such as the opening toilet sequence.
-Todd McCarthy of Variety praised Lawrence's "engaging" performance and the old woman makeup, but criticised the film's script.
+Todd McCarthy of Variety praised Lawrence's "engaging" performance and the old woman makeup, but criticized the film's script.
 Eric D. Snider said, "It's The Nutty Professor meets Mrs. Doubtfire, but without the humor of the former or the heart of the latter".

 The film, and the series as a whole, have been derided by some as typical of "representations of the big black woman that have appeared in mass marketed comedies" which at the same time devalue the women by casting "male actors wearing Latex fat suits".
 One review of the third film sarcastically commented that the Big Momma's House series rigidly follows the classic Hollywood trilogy structure.